 Application instructions and requirements are available on the Delaware Electric Cooperative website.

 The Delaware Electric Cooperative maintains a list of approved grants that are queued for payment to allow members to monitor their payment status.
-If your application has been approved, it will be listed on the Cooperative’s website under the Grant Payment Schedule section.
+Approved applications are listed on the Cooperative’s website under the Grant Payment Schedule section.

-The Division of Climate, Coastal, & Energy does not maintain the grant payment queue or review grant applications for the Renewable Resource Program.
-All questions regarding the program should be directed to the Grant Program Administrator at the Delaware Electric Cooperative email@example.com or 302-349-9090.
+The Division of Climate, Coastal and Energy does not maintain the grant payment queue or review grant applications for the Renewable Resource Program.
+All questions regarding the program should be directed to the Grant Program Administrator at the Delaware Electric Cooperative firstname.lastname@example.org or 302-349-9090.

 Grant payments are issued by the Delaware Electric Cooperative.

-Several municipal governments that are part of the Delaware Municipal Electric Corporation offer grants to support renewable energy projects, including photovoltaic, geothermal, solar water heating, and wind turbine projects.
+Several municipal governments that are part of the Delaware Municipal Electric Corporation offer grants to support renewable energy projects.
 The funds used to pay Municipal Green Energy Program grants are collected monthly by each municipality.
 Customers are eligible for the Municipal Green Energy Program only if they receive an electric bill directly from their municipality.
 Funds are limited and subject to availability.

-Due to the high demand for Green Energy Program incentives, there is a queue for some grant payments after an application receives final approval.
+Due to the high demand for Green Energy Program incentives, there is a delay for some grant payments after an application receives final approval.
 The wait time for grant payment varies.

 Funding is available to those who qualify for potentially free or reduced cost solar installations.
 Learn more about our Low- to Moderate-Income Solar Program.

 Related Topics: assistance, climate, energy, grants, green energy, loans, renewable